In this article, I’m going to discuss with you all about Osler Nodes. The points which I am going to cover are:

 - Subacute Cutaneous Lupus Erythematosus

-The 3 Bacteria, Staphylococcus aureus, streptococci, and the negative staphylococci are the main causes of Infective Endocarditis which were initially described by William Osler.
+The 3 Bacteria, Staphylococcus aureus, streptococci, and the negative staphylococci are the main causes of IE which were initially described by William Osler.

 2. Gonococcal Infection